007mathur/Facial-Expression-Recognition/README.md

     <td>7178</td>
   </tr>
 </table>
-As you can see the data of **Disgust** was very less as compared to the categories and that of Happy was very large.
-So, I perform image rotation **data augmentation** operations to increase the data of digust.
+As you can see the data of <b>Disgust</b> was very less as compared to the categories and that of Happy was very large.
+So, I perform image rotation <b>data augmentation</b> operations to increase the data of digust.
 After the operation the Data Stats were:<br>
 <br>
 <table>
   <tr>